 He slid into the seat in front of Daisuke without offering anything more.

 Well, this royally sucked.
 Daisuke hated being in a fight without anything to hit.
-He couldn't hit Ken, because he wouldn't hit back, just sit there with hurt eyes full of self-recrimination.
+He couldn't hit Ken, because he wouldn't hit back, just sit there with eyes full of self-recrimination.
 Or he'd go coldly silent.
-Even for Daisuke, ostensibly the Best Friend in the equation, getting past the bulwark when Ken'd made up his mind not to allow him was like trying to open a blister pack with nothing but his own bitten-down fingernails.
+Even for Daisuke, ostensibly the Best Friend in the equation, getting past the bulwark when Ken'd made up his mind not to allow him in was like trying to open a blister pack with nothing but his own bitten-down fingernails.

 Daisuke fell back against the cushioning with an unhappy huff.
 There was, he supposed, nothing else for it but to think up some way to get Ken talking in more than monosyllables.
 If he could do that much, maybe this whole thing would blow over.
-Anyone could tell they didn't see eye-to-eye about the Spore Children, but that didn't mean they had to treat each other like enemies.
+Anyone could tell they didn't see eye-to-eye about the Spore children, but that didn't mean they had to treat each other like enemies.

 He waved arm through the gap between their seats.
 "Guess what."